murraymegan/meganhmurray.com/content/home/talks.md

 +++
-# A Recent  Talks section created with the Pages widget.
+# A Talks section created with the Pages widget.
 # This section displays recent talks from `content/talk/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/